AnthonnyM31/AnthonnyM31/README.md

 Designed a branded and functional app for the maintenance department, focusing on usability and clean UI.

 ### 🧠 Unity Game: Damage System & UI
-Implemented mechanics like `TakeDamage`, `OnTriggerEnter`, and designed heart-based health indicators for player feedback.
+Developed a two-player video game focused on minimalist mechanics and competitive interaction.
+Prioritized intuitive controls and clean UI to enhance player engagement and replayability.

 ### 🔄 Automation with n8n
 Built automated workflows integrating APIs and external services to streamline internal processes.